| BELATED

 from a tube was not a "real artist".
 Well, tube paints are pretty well

-regarded as masterpieces.
-Now that snobs have Digital Artists to look down on,
+are regarded as masterpieces.
+Now that snobs have Digital Artists to

-Colored Pencils are starting to get some respect.
-Our day will come."
+look down on, Colored Pencils are starting to get some respect.
+Our day

 Thank you for visiting the Pre- Raphaelite and Symbolist Art Gallery of Howard David Johnson...